-I have been wanting to return to generative art for many years since my graduate program at ITP - NYU ended in 2015.
-Over the past few months, I decided to revisit an old Processing sketch to create Generative Spirograph prints!
-These prints will be released for sale as a limited release in October - join my email list to find out when the spirograph print collection launches.
+I had been wanting to return to generative art for many years since my graduate program at ITP - NYU ended in 2015.
+In August of 2019, I decided to revisit an old Processing animation to create generative designs reminiscent of spirographs as part of a 100 day project!
+Each design is drawn with an AxiDraw pen plotter, a type of robotic drawing machine.

-For those not in the know, generative art is a genre of art that is created programmatically using code.
+Generative art is art that is created with code.
 Processing is a programming environment many visual artists use that is based in the Java programming language.
 Visual artists like Processing because it makes it easy to make changes to their "sketch" or program, and visually see what is happening.
 Processing also has a lot of programming power!

 Creating art programmatically allows you to make endless permutations of a design.
 There is a high level of precision possible.
-The final art can be interactive or go on forever and ever.
+The final art can be interactive or loop forever and ever.
 The artwork becomes a collaboration between the artist and the computer, and then between the artist and the pen plotter.

-Unlike traditional spirographs that are created manually using plastic gears and a pen (and which many of us growing up in the nineties knew and loved!), the spirographs I am making are created from a program I wrote using Processing that draws circles rotating around a central point.
+Unlike traditional spirographs that are created manually using plastic gears and a pen (and which many of us growing up in the nineties knew and loved!), the designs I make are created from a program I wrote using Processing that draws shapes rotating around a central point.

 It's All About Waveforms - and Mathematical Curves

 Spirographs are part of a family of mathematical curves called hypotrochoids.
 These are curves created by tracing a point on a radius of a circle.
-My program creates similar curves by drawing circles rotating around a central point, where the placement of the circles is modulated by waveforms.
+My program creates similar curves by drawing shapes rotating around a central point, where the placement of the shapes is modulated by waveforms.
 Waveforms are a great way to generate patterns mathematically as waveforms repeat over and over.

 Pure waveforms can be created using trigonometry - sine, cosine and tangent calculations for instance.
 The waveform frequency (number of times the waveform repeats in time), and amplitude (the size of the waveform) determines the design, in conjunction with the shapes being drawn.